sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/piece-store.md

 ## Supported Storage Type

 PieceStore now supports the following storage system.
-If the listed storage systems don't conatin you want to use, feel free to submit a requirement [issue](https://github.com/bnb-chain/greenfield-storage-provider/issues).
+If the listed storage systems don't conatin that you want to use, feel free to submit a requirement [issue](https://github.com/bnb-chain/greenfield-storage-provider/issues).

 | Name                                    | value      |
 | --------------------------------------- | ---------- |